Lori Erica Ruff: Marriage

-In 2003 McLean met Jon Blakely "Blake" Ruff, the son of a socially prominent family in East Texas, in a Bible study class.
+In 2003, while residing in Carrollton, Texas, McLean met Jon Blakely "Blake" Ruff, the son of a socially prominent family in East Texas, in a Bible study class.
 Ruff described her as being incredibly secretive, particularly regarding her past.
 She had told him she was from Arizona, that both her parents were dead, that she had had an unhappy childhood, and that she had no siblings; she also said her father had been a failed stockbroker.
 The couple eloped in January 2004 after Nancy Ruff, Blake's mother, inquired about placing a wedding announcement in the local newspaper.
 The only person in attendance at their wedding ceremony, held in a church outside Dallas, was the officiating preacher.

 After getting married, the Ruffs moved to Leonard, Texas.
 They tried several times to have a child, but she had trouble conceiving and suffered multiple miscarriages.
 This led investigators to believe that Ruff was older than she claimed, although the difference turned out to be less than a year.
 She eventually gave birth to a baby girl via in vitro fertilisation in 2008.